stleerh/documents/blogs/dns_tracking/dns_tracking.md

 ![dns graphs 1](./images/dns_graphs1.png)
 ![dns graphs 2](./images/dns_graphs2.png)

 ### Traffic flows

-The table view will get the new DNS related columns `Id`, `Latency` and `Response code` available from the `advanced options` -> `manage columns` popup
+The table view will get the new DNS columns `Id`, `Latency` and `Response code` available from the `advanced options` -> `manage columns` popup

 ![advanced options 2](./images/advanced_options2.png)

-The DNS related flows will show these informations in both table and side panel:
+The DNS flows will show these informations in both table and side panel:

 ![dns table](./images/dns_table.png)

 ## Future support

-- looking at adding mDNS
+- Adding tracking capability for mDNS

-- Adding support to DNS over TCP
+- Adding support for DNS over TCP

-- Investigating options to handle DNS over TLS where the DNS header is fully encrypted.
+- Investigate options to handle DNS over TLS where the DNS header is fully encrypted.